Follow the steps below to get started:

 - Developmental Behavioral Pediatrics

 - Adult or Child Psychiatry

-Note: All beneficiaries must complete the outcomes measures within two years of entry into the program and every two years after that.
+* You must complete the outcomes measures within one year of entry into the program and at the periodic ABA program review.

 Step 2: Get a Referral and Authorization